JennysJam/amaranth-mips/README.md

     + [ ] the program data just as constants inside the module
 - [ ] wire up the program memory module to the decoder, hard-wire the address
 - [ ] make a pc register, increment it on every cycle, and hook it up to the address of the program memory

-:sparkles: you now have basically a cpu (it can't branch but it can calculate!)